- Start With Where to Stay in Cooperstown

 I went for vanilla ice cream and coconut while Rich chose chocolate and walnuts.
 Tween Traveler got a bit fancier: vanilla with marshmallows and Rice Crispies.

 They have a small porch with places to sit and some lawn games as well.
+This is another seasonal place and opens sometime in mid-May.

 Tip: It’s conveniently located a few feet down the road from a Cooperstown Fun Park with mini-golf, go-karts and batting cages.
 It’s on the way back in to town from Barnyard Swing, a second mini-golf spot.